vince-bourgmayer/MyMusicalWorkbench/README.md

 All assets (art, audio, text) are **not** covered by the MIT License and remain proprietary.

 ## Credits
-Thanks to Kettoman for the character's spritesheet:  https://kettoman.itch.io/free-pixel-characters-pack-32x32
+- Thanks to Kettoman for the character's spritesheet:  https://kettoman.itch.io/free-pixel-characters-pack-32x32
+- Thanks to Open Window (dathanboardman@gmail.com) for the metal mania font https://www.1001fonts.com/metal-mania-font.html
+- Thanks to Godot team!